firefly-cpp/sport-activities-features/README.md

 There is a simple API for remote work with the sport-activities-features package available [here](https://github.com/alenrajsp/sport-activities-features-api).

+## Graphical User Interface

+There is a simple Graphical User Interface for the sport-activities-features package available [here](https://github.com/firefly-cpp/sport-activities-features-gui).

 ## Historical weather data
 Weather data parsed is collected from the [Visual Crossing Weather API](https://www.visualcrossing.com/).